 If you love matcha, these moist mini gluten free matcha green tea bundt cakes are full of matcha flavor.
 These mini matcha bundt cakes are perfect for a tea party, entertaining, or anytime you would like a unique bundt cake that tastes amazing!

 Just one bite and you will be hooked.
 This matcha cake batter can also be used to make cupcakes or a single cake.
-Here are some more delicious gluten free matcha recipes to try out.
+Here are some more delicious gluten free cake recipes to try out.

 Are you ready for a fancy dessert?
 Mr. Fearless Dining and I love matcha green tea.
 You have seen it in a few recipes on my blog like this Gluten Free Matcha Green Tea Banana Bread and these cute Gluten Free Matcha Green Tea Madeleines.
 We love the flavor and even the funny vibrant green color!
 You can see in the picture how light and fluffy these matcha cakes are!